-The USAID | DELIVER PROJECT (the Project) has been tasked by the Government of Pakistan with implementing a functioning Logistics Management Information System (LMIS) using a web-based approach.
+The USAID | DELIVER PROJECT (the Project) Pakistan has been tasked by the Government of Pakistan with implementing a functioning Logistics Management Information System (LMIS) using a web-based approach.
 After several months of thorough consultations with all stakeholders from the private and public sectors, the Project adapted and enhanced the web-based application from the Bangladesh model.
 During the enhancement process, LMIS was contextualized to local stakeholder structure and devolution.
 The LMIS was launched by the Prime Minister of Pakistan on July 2011 as the first Logistics Management Information System of Pakistan.

 LMIS has the flexibility to integrate other health commodities in addition to contraceptives.
 The Project plans to integrate other health products to meet the provincial integrated commodity management requirements.
 In addition to public sector, LMIS application is also able to record contraceptives data of the private sector.
-Currently, the system is able to respond to district level reporting by aggregating facility level data through paper-based reports.
+Currently, the system is able to respond to district level reporting by aggregating facilities level data through paper based reports.
 The future vision is to enhance the application for facility level reporting on logistics indicators for each district alongwith district store commodities status.
 To strengthen reporting and visibility of private sector contraceptives, district level interface has been incorporated in LMIS applications which enables provincial and regional health and population departments to see the contribution of private sector in their geographical areas.

-For nationwide implementation of LMIS, the Project has trained the different level LMIS users on its use and functionality.
+For nationwide implementation of LMIS, the project needed to train the expected users of the system on its uses and functionality.
 The training provides skills and knowledge required to independently enter and upload data into web-based LMIS.
-Web-based LMIS plays a significant role in improving stock monitoring within the districts.
+Web-based LMIS played a significant role in improving stock monitoring within the districts.
 The real time monitoring helps in eliminating stock-outs at the district level.

-Alongside LMIS implementation, the Project is working closely with federal, provincial and regional governments to advocate for strengthening of the supply chain process through streamlining of supplies and reporting from central to district level.
-Some of the key policy decisions are, considering the stocks at Central Warehouse as national repository and integrated requisitioning through collaboration among stakeholders.
+Alongside LMIS implementation, the Project has worked closely with federal, provincial and regional governments to advocate for strengthening of the supply chain process through streamlining of supplies and reporting from central to district level.
+Some of the key policy decisions are considering the stocks at Central Warehouse as national repository and integrated requisitioning through collaboration among stakeholders.
 In addition, LMIS web-based reporting is mandatory for all districts.